MalkarovPark/IndustrialKit/README.md

 GitHub is our primary forum for IndustrialKit.
 Feel free to open up issues about questions, problems, or ideas.

 # License <a name="license"></a>
-This project is made available under the terms of a Apache 2.0 license.
+This project is made available under the terms of an Apache 2.0 license.
 See the [LICENSE](LICENSE) file.